ansys/pyfluent/doc/source/index.rst

 - 3D tetrahedral, hexahedral, pyramid, wedge, and polyhedral
 - Mixed (hybrid)

-Ansys also enables you to refine or coarsen your mesh based on the flow solution.
+Fluent also enables you to refine or coarsen your mesh based on the flow solution.

 You can read your mesh into Fluent or, for 3D geometries, create your mesh using Fluent's meshing mode.
 All other operations are performed within